anasoid/docker-jmeter/README.md

 anasoid/jmeter:latest -Jserver.rmi.ssl.disable=true -Jnumberthread=500
 ```

-## Using raw Jmeter parameter
+## Using raw JMeter parameter

-The pre-configured folder structure can be ignored, and jmeter can be used as standard way.
+The pre-configured folder structure can be ignored, and JMeter can be used as standard way.

 The following arguments will be added by default:

 1. `--nongui` from `JMETER_DEFAULT_ARGS`
-2. ' --jmeterlogfile /jmeter/out/log/jmeter.log' from value `JMETER_LOG_FILE`, if `JMETER_LOG_FILE` is empty or a custom `--jmeterlogfile` or `-j` to have new jmeter log file this arguments will be not add to jmeter.
+2. ' --jmeterlogfile /jmeter/out/log/jmeter.log' from value `JMETER_LOG_FILE`, if `JMETER_LOG_FILE` is empty or a custom `--jmeterlogfile` or `-j` to have new JMeter log file this arguments will be not add to JMeter.

 ```sh
 docker run --rm \